tldr-pages/tldr/pages/common/gnomon.md

 `{{npm test}} | gnomon --high 0.5`

-- Use a medium 0.2 seconds threshold (timestamp will be colored bright yellow):
+- Use a medium threshold of 0.2 seconds, exceeding which the timestamp will be colored bright yellow:

 `{{npm test}} | gnomon --medium {{0.2}}`